Configuring Load Test Run Settings

 You can have more than one run setting in a load test.
 Only one of the run settings may be active for a load test run.
 The other run settings provide a quick way to select an alternative setting to use for subsequent test runs.

 The initial run setting is created when you create a load test by using the New Load Test Wizard.
-For more information, see How to: Create Run Settings in the New Load Test Wizard.
+For more information, see Creating load tests.

 Add more run settings to your load test: In addition to the run setting that is created when you run the New Load Test Wizard, you can add more run settings to your load test so that you can run the test under different conditions.